 syllabary).
 It is likely that what the Greeks heard was the trade

-language of Luwiyans by the sea, while the Hittites were still
+language of Luwians by the sea, while the Hittites were still

-occasionally preserving Luwiyan texts in an archaising "classical"
+occasionally preserving Luwian texts in an archaising 'classical'

 Muwa-x or x-Muwa